boddhisattva/website/being_of_service_as_a_rails_consultant/index.md

 - **Sharing my two cents as a coach, mentor or fellow developer**: Mentors have played a key role in helping me improve and I attempt to pay it forward in a probono way [here](https://bit.ly/probono_coaching_mentoring_connect_with_mohnish).
 In addition to leveraging past experiences as coach/mentor, I intend to:
   - As a coach: Ask questions that enable people to think for themselves and thereby be more independent
-  - As a mentor/fellow developer: Share different perspectives for the consideration of fellow colleagues to explore together best ways of getting things done
+  - As a mentor/fellow developer:
+    - Share different perspectives for the consideration of fellow colleagues to explore together best ways of getting things done
+    - Be a sounding board to validate their ideas towards solving a problem or in other ways

 * **Building and being part of a closely knit team**: There is a saying failure can teach you a lot more than success.
 Having worked in person with international teams based in Singapore, The UK, and currently Germany for 7+ years, and having worked remotely with people from America, Europe, Africa and Asia, I’ve learned a number of lessons(some the hard way) of what truly builds strong, cohesive teams — and I’d love to bring those insights and leverage those experiences as and when needed.